ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

   Protocols are great for defining a narrow interface that multiple disparate classes can implement without formal coupling.
   If you only care about one or a few methods on an object (and not about its exact type), a protocol lets you specify just that.
-  This is especially useful for function parameters: you can annotate a function to accept any object that has a `.close()` method, or a `.write()` method, etc., without forcing a common base class.
+  This is especially useful for function parameters: you can annotate a function to accept any object with a `.close()` method, or a `.write()` method, etc., without forcing a common base class.

 - You are working with third-party or existing classes that you can't modify to fit into your class hierarchy.
   Structural typing shines here because you can define a protocol that matches the external class's capabilities.